Last Updated on June 5, 2022

 Yes, this is possible by running another cycle on the same day.
 However, I do not recommend this as it might cause problems in the long run.

-What can I see on the smart phone app?
+What can I see on the smart phone app for the weekly mowing schedule?

 Robomow RX20: Conclusion